Muliro1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. chmod 753.
 11. chmod --reference-olleh hello Mirror's olleh's permissions to hello.
 12. chmod -R ugo+X.
-13. mkdir -m 751 my_dir creates a directory with 751 permissions.
+13. mkdir -m 751 mydir creates a directory with 751 permissions.
+14. chgrp chool hello changes the owning group of the hello file to school.